-In Figure 44, you could modify the resume cursor to either procedure P2 or P1.
+In Figure 44 on page 110, you could modify the resume cursor to either procedure P2 or P1.
 After the resume cursor is modified and the exception is marked as handled, a normal return from your exception handler returns control to the new resume point.